08.27.21

 While Islamic financing is increasingly being leveraged by others, who view it as a funding source, it is necessary for them to understand the underlying value and ethos of financing for social justice.

 Across the world, certain communities continue to be more disadvantaged than others.
-The pandemic provides us with goals to focus funding needs for the poorest and most disempowered.
+The pandemic provides us with goals to focus funding needs of the poorest and most disempowered.
 The path ahead is through collaborative giving.